New tax law for 2020

 The MLI formally 'entered into force' for Luxembourg on 1 August 2019.

-The dates on which the provisions of the MLI that apply to Luxembourg’s DTT network then actually come into effect are variable, as these also depend on the timing of ratification process for the MLI by each relevant treaty co-signatory.
-However, it is now clear that, insofar as the new 'Principal Purposes Test' in the MLI potentially limits the treaty benefits of reduced or zero rates of withholding taxes, for many of Luxembourg’s treaties these MLI measures take effect on 1 January 2020.
+The dates on which the provisions of the MLI that apply to Luxembourg’s double tax treaty (DTT) network then actually come into effect are variable, as these also depend on the timing of ratification process for the MLI by each relevant treaty co-signatory.
+However, it is now clear that, insofar as the new 'Principal Purposes Test' in the MLI potentially limits the treaty benefits of reduced or zero rates of withholding taxes (WHTs), for many of Luxembourg’s treaties these MLI measures take effect on 1 January 2020.

 Conversely, Luxembourg’s treaties with countries that have yet to sign the MLI, such as the United States (US), cannot be affected by any MLI modifications, unless and until the country concerned has both subsequently signed the MLI and gone through its ratification and deposit processes.